government: Parliamentary democracy

 On 21 March 2012, four people had their death sentences commuted in Saint Kitts and Nevis by a judgment of the Eastern Caribbean Court of Justice.
 Sheldon Isaacos conviction was quashed as the Court concluded that he was unfit to stand trial due to severe brain damage, while Romeo Cannonier, Reudeney Williams and Louis Gardeneros death sentences were commuted.
 One prisoner remained on death row at the end of the year 2012.

-At the end of 2015, only one person remained under sentence of death.
+In 2017 as in 2016 no death sentence was recorded and at the end of 2017, only one person remained under sentence of death.
 Everson Mitcham was sentenced to death in June 2001, but he was still on death row, in violation of the Pratt and Morgan judgment of the Privy Council, according to which the stay of more than five years under sentence constitutes inhuman or degrading punishment.

 The United Nations